k801030/badminton-bot/README.md

 ## How it Works

-1. Use the third-party API to log in, and explicitly set the User-Agent header to help prevent the website from detecting the script as a bot.
+1. Use the court API to log in, and explicitly set the User-Agent header to help prevent the website from detecting the script as a bot.
 2. Fetch available slots and attempt to reserve them by adding to the cart.
 3. Continuously retry the reservation process to secure the slots as early as possible.